 What is Arachnophobia?

 Arachnophobia is an intense and irrational fear of spiders.
 Despite its prevalence, the term has only been in common use for about a century.
-A fear of spiders can manifest in a variety of ways, from a physical reaction of mild discomfort to severe panic attack, and can have a significant impact upon daily life.
+A fear of spiders can manifest in a variety of ways, from a physical reaction of mild discomfort to a severe panic attack, and can have a significant impact on daily life.

 Is Arachnophobia a Mental Illness?

 While arachnophobia might be considered a debilitating medical condition, it is not typically classified as a mental illness.
-Having a spider phobia does not fall into the category of disturbed thinking or dis-regulation of emotion or of behaviour that typically defines mental illness.
-Certainly, as we will find out, a fear of spiders can be successfully treated through appropriate interventions.
+Having a spider phobia does not fall into the category of disturbed thinking or deregulation of emotion or behaviour that normally defines mental illness.
+However, this doesn’t mean that it doesn’t significantly affect people’s lives.

-That said, in severe cases, help from a mental health practitioner may be necessary to manage the significant distress, anxiety disorder and any other different characteristics that can impact the life of the person suffering.
+In severe cases, help from a mental health practitioner may be necessary to manage the significant distress, anxiety disorder, and any other characteristics that can impact the life of the person suffering.
+Fortunately, as we will find out, a fear of spiders can be successfully treated through appropriate interventions.

 The Origins of Spider Fear

-Are We Born with Irrational Fear?
+Are We Born with an Irrational Fear of Spiders?

 What Causes Us to Develop Arachnophobia?